logo

 • R v AM (Kingston Crown Court): trial concerning assault on an emergency worker

-• R v LD (Norwich Crown Court): POCA proceedings – successfully applied to vary a confiscation order from roughly £150,000 to a four-figure sum
+• R v LD (Norwich Crown Court): POCA proceedings – successfully applied to vary a Confiscation Order from roughly £150,000 to a four-figure sum

 • R v GS (Lincoln Crown Court): trial concerning intentional strangulation